Media

 KCRA 3 Sacramento: "Cal Fire, researchers see the proven benefits of controlled burning"

-Press: Press Release, Harvard Gazette, KCRA Sacramento, CBS Newspath, Missoulian
+Press: Press Release, Harvard Gazette, KCRA Sacramento, CBS Newspath, Missoulian, New Scientist

 Compressed Sensing for Atmospheric Monitoring